Does

 therefore alcoholism becomes, by this definition, a disease"

 (Ballantine Books, 1988, p.
 61).
-Accepting this definition, if
+Accepting this definition,

 for some reason people consulted physicians about how to get the